ashiojin/suika_clone/README.md

 - [ ] Pause in playing game
   - [ ] Return to Title
   - [ ] Restart
+- [ ] Guide for dropping a ball
+- [ ] Adjust game parameter/physics behavior
+  - [ ] Spawned ball has too much impluse to bounce off the others.
+  - [ ] Player should be able to get more higher y-position.
 - [ ] Set config from program args.
 - [ ] Save config.
 - [ ] New game mode: ex) Mode where the objective is to flood a lot of balls.
 - [ ] Separate game states to
       application state (pre-load/title/config/loading/in-game) and
       in-game state (playing/pausing/gameover)

 ## ToDo Items (Development Environments)